dmchen2015/tuw_collision_alarm/README.md

 ### What does it do:

-This module checks alongside the _Path_ for possible obstacles and in the case of finding one. it publishes an index of the _Path_ that comes before the obstacle.
+This module checks alongside the _Path_ for possible obstacles and in the case of finding one, it publishes an index of the _Path_ that comes before the obstacle.
 If there are no obstacles, the very last index is published.
 The name of the topic is _collision_alarm_index_.

 ### How does it do it:
 It iterates over the _Path_, creates line segments and check distance of laser beam endpoints to see if there is something that can be considered an obstacle defined by the parameters above.